 Certified Practitioner of Neuro-Linguistic Programming, Resource Realizations

-Certified Prepare/Enrich Marital and Pre-marital Inventory Administrator and Counselor
+Certified Prepare/Enrich Marital and Pre-marital Inventory Administrator and Counselor, including the Adoption Assessment

 Completed the following ALP trainings: